birhaneguesh/Gebeta-TODO/README.md

 I am planning to implement the simplest version of the game.

-I have collected the relevant documents and I know how to play the game very early.
+I have collected the relevant documents and I know how to play the game very well.
 I used to play since I was 12.